LearningLocker/docs/src/guides-cli.md

 ___

 ## `clearAggregationCache`
-Clear the Aggregation Cache
+Clear the cache of any aggregation data

 ### Command
 ```sh
 node cli/dist/server clearAggregationCache
 ```

-Will clear down any cached aggregation results (e.g. visualisations)
+Will clear down any cached aggregation results.
+This can be useful if you require an up to date result for a particular visualisation or query.

 ### Arguments